 4.3.3.
-HPV and cervical cancer
+HPV and Cervical Cancer

 The priorities of the 2015 Pacific Forum Secretariat meeting, under the Framework for Pacific Regionalism, highlighted the substantial burden that cervical cancer places on women and girls in the Pacific region.
-Cervical cancer is amongst the leading causes of death due to cancer in ni-Vanuatu women (HPV Information Centre, 2021).
+Cervical cancer is amongst the leading causes of cancer death in ni-Vanuatu women (HPV Information Centre, 2021).
 The RMNCAH Policy and Implementation Strategy 2017-2020 addresses this public health priority through KPA7: Morbidities of the reproductive system: cancer, infertility, menopause and abortions.
 The Policy states that 'women (including girls) and partners in both urban and rural areas of Vanuatu have access to quality, affordable and sustainable reproductive health and gynaecological services, including cervical and prostate screening' (p.35).